 Springville Meat Company has been operating in the same location in Springville since it opened in 1950.
-Brothers Ray and Jim Cope began the company in the facility located at 268 S. 100 West.
-With their focus on doing custom meat processing for local customers.
+Brothers Ray and Jim Cope began the company in a facility located at 268 S. 100 West with their focus on doing custom meat processing for local customers.
 That work was and still is the main part of Springville Meat Company’s business.
 Through the ‘50s, ‘60s and ‘70s, the company also rented out frozen food lockers to the public, which was a service much in demand at the time.
 At the service’s peak, Springville Meat Company was renting out about 1,000 lockers to its customers.
 Growth over the years has led the company to expand its facility six times.

 In the early ‘70s, a poor economy led to reduced business and the Copes began considering selling the company.
 Ray Cope – who managed the business – took a job managing the welfare farm located in Springville owned by The Church of Jesus Christ of Latter-day Saints.
 His son, Dave Cope, stepped forward at that time and offered to run the business for a year while his father attempted to sell it.